Preview functionality: Insights is currently a preview feature and is subject to change as we continue working on it.

 Serialization formats

-This graph only includes topics with schemas.
-Topics without schemas or using plain JSON/String formats are not represented in this visualization.
+Topics without schemas or using plain JSON/String formats are not shown in this graph.

-Standardized - One dominant format represents 90%+ of schema-registered topics, indicating strong format consistency and simplified operations Mixed - Multiple formats each represent significant percentages, suggesting inconsistent practices across teams or ongoing migration effortsHaving multiple formats isn’t necessarily wrong, but it increases operational complexity.Consider standardizing on one primary format unless there are strong technical reasons to support multiple formats.
+Standardized - one dominant format represents 90%+ of schema-registered topics, indicating strong format consistency and simplified operations Mixed - multiple formats each represent significant percentages, suggesting inconsistent practices across teams or ongoing migration effortsHaving multiple formats isn’t necessarily bad but it increases operational complexity.Consider standardizing on one primary format unless there are strong technical reasons to support multiple formats.

 Self-service coverage